 During their stay, volunteers will conduct different activities in Protected Area, and working with a variety of plant and bird species, many of them endemic to Cabo Verde or even the island of Sal.
+Volunteers will also work directly in the monitoring of lemons harks and other shark species.
 Under the supervision of a coordinator or field technician, volunteers will take part in diverse tasks, which are vital to the recovery of the ecosystem:

-Monthly census of both fauna and flora;
+- Monthly census of both fauna and flora;

-- Replanting of endemic species; - Delimitation and signalization of paths and sensitives areas within natural reserves; - Signs Maintenance within the natural reserves; - Beach and dunes clean-ups; - Monitoring and following the colonies of seabirds and osprey; - Ringing of seabirds and osprey chicks; - Deployment of GPS, geolocators and camera traps on different bird and seabird colonies; - Help in the collection of samples (blood, fat, diet) from different bird species; - Inform local and international visitors about biodiversity and how they can help to protect it.
+- Replanting of endemic species;

+- Delimitation and signalization of paths and sensitives areas within natural reserves;

+- Signs Maintenance within the natural reserves;

+- Beach and dunes clean-ups;

+- Monitoring and following the colonies of seabirds and osprey;

+- Ringing of seabirds and osprey chicks;

+- Deployment of GPS, geolocators and camera traps on different bird and seabird colonies; - Help in the collection of samples (blood, fat, diet) from different bird species; - Help in the collection of samples and biometric data from sharks; Help in the collection of images (video and photo) of marine megafauna, on boat surveys; - Inform local and international visitors about biodiversity and how they can help to protect it.